Diary for Wednesday, June 16, 1915:

 Britain: Lloyd George takes oath as Munitions Minister.

-Russia: Odessa gendarmerie chief reports 200 Latvian Bolsheviks have infiltrated Army as volunteers.
+Russia: Odessa gendarme chief reports 200 Latvian Bolsheviks have infiltrated Army as volunteers.